wonsunahn/CS1632_CoffeeMaker/README.md

   mimic the output of the given **coffeemaker.jar** file (note that this jar file is slightly different from the version provided to you for Deliverable 1 as I have fixed most of the bugs!).
-If GradeScope gives you a failure because your output is different canonical output, it will show you where the difference is between brackets [].
+If GradeScope gives you a failure because your output is different from the reference output, it will show you where the difference is between brackets [].
 In fact, GradeScope itself uses JUnit behind the scenes to test your program and showing the difference in brackets is a JUnit assertEquals feature.